-- scheduling breaks in shaded areas; - adapting work schedules to the hours of least heat exposure; - not working alone in the event of an orange or red heatwave alert; - adequate sun protection; - carrying out tasks involving greater physical effort during times of lower heat exposure; - the guaranteed supply of fresh, potable water; - air conditioning in welfare facilities; - adequate PPE; - information on how to identify and act on heat stroke; and - training for workers on first aid and emergency measures in case of heat stroke.
+- scheduling breaks in shaded areas; - adapting work schedules to the hours of least heat exposure; - not working alone in the event of an orange or red heatwave alert; - adequate sun protection; - carrying out tasks involving greater physical effort during times of lower heat exposure; - the guaranteed supply of fresh, potable water; - air conditioning in welfare facilities; - adequate PPE; - information on how to identify and act on heat stroke: and - training for workers on first aid and emergency measures in case of heat stroke.

-It recommends that companies use warnings issued by the State Meteorological Agency National Plan for Prediction and Monitoring of Adverse Meteorological Phenomena to plan outdoor work and in risk assessments, in order to take appropriate measures to protect workers against risks related to extreme high temperatures.
+Prediction and Monitoring of Adverse Meteorological Phenomena to plan outdoor work and in risk assessments, in order to take appropriate measures to protect workers against risks related to extreme high temperatures.